 The partnership between a social mobility charity and a firm of chartered accountants is giving bright young people from disadvantaged backgrounds access to accountancy careers – and positively affecting the culture of the business too.

-BKL, a firm of chartered accountants and tax advisers based in London and Cambridge, has been working with Leadership Through Sport & Business (LTSB) since its inception in 2012.
+BKL, a firm of chartered accountants and tax advisers based in London, has been working with Leadership Through Sport & Business (LTSB) since its inception in 2012.

 LTSB prepares and supports young people at risk of under-employment into meaningful roles with major firms, and have supplied apprentices to EY, RSM and Mazars among others.
 BKL, one of the longest-standing and most successful employers on the programme, has taken on 14 LTSB apprentices so far, and passionately champions the impact of the programme.